-a) Enable the Council to influence, manage and co-ordinate the future character, design and layout of strategic development and infrastructure on key sites, particularly in light of the arrival of Crossrail and the enhanced profile of the area.

-- b) Provide an opportunity for the Council to directly engage with relevant landowners and developers through the process to facilitate bringing forward these sites, build relationships with developers and other important stakeholders, and articulate the Council's aspirations for the area. - c) Facilitate development coming forward by providing greater certainty to developers as to what is expected for proposals within Romford as well as helping to ensure that development outcomes achieve the Council's place-making objectives. - d) Enable the Council to identify what investments in infrastructure and the public realm are required to encourage development within the area.
+- a) Enable the Council to influence, manage and co-ordinate the future character, design and layout of strategic development and infrastructure on key sites, particularly in light of the arrival of Crossrail and the enhanced profile of the area. - b) Provide an opportunity for the Council to directly engage with relevant landowners and developers through the process to facilitate bringing forward these sites, build relationships with developers and other important stakeholders, and articulate the Council's aspirations for the area. - c) Facilitate development coming forward by providing greater certainty to developers as to what is expected for proposals within Romford as well as helping to ensure that development outcomes achieve the Council's place-making objectives. - d) Enable the Council to identify what investments in infrastructure and the public realm are required to encourage development within the area.
 It will use this information in discussions with stakeholders such as the Mayor of London in the context of bringing forward improvements in public realm through measures such as 'Liveable Neighbourhoods' projects.
 Resolving infrastructure issues and enhancing the market attractiveness of the area will of course support overall housing deliverability.

 The Council has committed to completing a Romford Masterplan.
+There will be further public consultation work on the Masterplan and this is expected in late 2020.

-Work is currently underway with public consultation having begun in January 2019.
-The Havering Plan 2019-2020 seeks to obtain Cabinet approval for the Romford Masterplan in March 2020.
+The intention is to seek Cabinet approval for the adoption of the Romford Masterplan in 2021.